kanors-emr/Veda-documentation/docs/source/pages/VedaTags.rst

 Declare commodities only once in a single template location to prevent errors or conflicting definitions.

 .. warning::

-   **Critical: Parallel Processing and Non-Deterministic Results**

-   FI_COMM and FI_PROCESS tags are processed in parallel across all files during synchronization.
-If the same commodity or process is declared multiple times with inconsistent attributes (e.g., ELC declared with TSLVL=DAYNITE in one table and TSLVL=ANNUAL in another), the final result will depend on which thread finishes first and **may vary between synchronizations**, leading to non-deterministic model behavior.
+   **Critical: Multiple duplicate declarations**

+   **Avoid declaring the same Commodity or Process with conflicting attributes across multiple tables or scenarios.**

+   When you run the model with different scenario combinations, the same commodity (e.g., `ELC`) or process may have different attributes in each run if it is declared with conflicting attributes—such as different Time Slice Levels (**TSLVL**) in the `~FI_Comm` or `~FI_Process` tags—across multiple scenarios.
+This makes debugging and interpreting the output of GAMS runs difficult.

+   **Best Practice:**

-   **Always ensure each commodity and process is declared exactly once with consistent attributes across all templates.**
+   Always declare each commodity and process exactly once with consistent attributes across all templates and scenarios.
+This ensures that all GAMS runs use the same fundamental parameter definitions, allowing you to confidently analyze and compare results across different scenario combinations.

 Table Layout and Usage